jstgrowup/My_System_design/README.md

 ### Transaction Isolation Levels - Read Uncommitted Data
+- Stages of transaction
+      *BEGIN* Marks the start of the transaction.
+      *COMMIT* Marks the end of the transaction, which results in the changes persisting to the database.
+      *ROLLBACK* Marks the end of the transaction and undoes all the changes to the database.

 - It is more specific consistency talks about multiple transactions whereas Trasactions talks about a single transaction
 - Begin and commit are an indication for the DB to register that there is transaction happening on it
 - Isolation:
    If two transactions are running concurrently and queries in one transaction do not affect the other transaction then the two transactions are said to be isolated from each other.
-- Transaction isolation levels are a measure of hte extent to which transaction isolation succeeds *Dirty Reads* :
+- Transaction isolation levels are a measure of the extent to which transaction isolation succeeds *Dirty Reads* :
       Imagine you have two people (transactions), and one person is updating some information.
       The other person checks that information before the first person finishes making changes.
       If the first person decides to cancel the update, the second person ends up reading information that never really got confirmed or saved.
-   *Nonrepeatable Reads*:
+   *Nonrepeatable Reads* :
       Picture a person reading a book (a row in a database).
       Another person comes and changes the content of that book, and then the first person reads it again.
       The problem is, the second time they read it, the information is different or, worse, the book is deleted.
 It's like reading a book that keeps changing or disappears.